 - Businesses serving tourists, such as retailers, restaurants, taxi companies etc. that serve tourists as well as local residents.

 Within these broad categories, successful implementation of the strategy will require that it (a) complements and enhances the employers’ existing in-house training courses and (b) covers the needs of employees of different nationalities, with different levels of knowledge, experience, education, language ability and IT literacy, and who hold jobs involving different levels of interaction with tourists.

-In parallel with this all-embracing approach to human capital development in Qatar’s tourism sector, QTA – in association with Qatar University and other academic institutions – will be implementing its comprehensive Tour Guide licensing program (as outlined under Regulation).
+In parallel with this all-embracing approach to human capital development in Qatar’s tourism sector, QNTC – in association with Qatar University and other academic institutions – will be implementing its comprehensive Tour Guide licensing program (as outlined under Regulation).